Igneous rock: Extrusive

 Extrusive igneous rock, also known as volcanic rock, is formed by the cooling of molten magma on the earth's surface.
 The magma, which is brought to the surface through fissures or volcanic eruptions, rapidly solidifies.
 Hence such rocks are fine-grained (aphanitic) or even glassy.
 Basalt is the most common extrusive igneous rock and forms lava flows, lava sheets and lava plateaus.
 Some kinds of basalt solidify to form long polygonal columns.
 The Giant's Causeway in Antrim, Northern Ireland is an example.

 The molten rock, which typically contains suspended crystals and dissolved gases, is called magma.
 It rises because it is less dense than the rock from which it was extracted.
 When magma reaches the surface, it is called lava.
 Eruptions of volcanoes into air are termed subaerial, whereas those occurring underneath the ocean are termed submarine.
 Black smokers and mid-ocean ridge basalt are examples of submarine volcanic activity.

-The volume of extrusive rock erupted annually by volcanoes varies with plate tectonic setting.
+The volume of extrusive rock erupted annually by volcanoes varies with tectonic setting.
 Extrusive rock is produced in the following proportions: